bartfeenstra/betty/documentation/usage/ancestry/event.rst

 Event
 =====

-An :py:class:`betty.ancestry.Event` is something that happened at some time, such as a birth, death, or marriage.
+An :py:class:`betty.ancestry.event.Event` is something that happened at some time, such as a birth, death, or marriage.

 Fields
 ------